abrj7/Vector-Simulation-Algorithm/README.md

 # Sun Analemma – Reflection Simulation
-Based on the following [research paper](https://drive.google.com/file/d/18Ge1nyZpSrt2elqEW2IscvNKPeJti0cU/view) authored by me.
+Based on the following [research paper](https://drive.google.com/file/d/18Ge1nyZpSrt2elqEW2IscvNKPeJti0cU/view).

 This repository contains a Python implementation of the **Sun Analemma reflection model**, which simulates how sunlight reflects off the **concave glass façade** of 20 Fenchurch Street (the “Walkie-Talkie”) at various times of day.
 The program uses the Sun’s azimuth and altitude angles to calculate where the incoming solar rays strike the building and how they reflect onto the ground.